-Domain: E65 Creation

-Range: E28 Conceptual Object

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 one to many, necessary, dependent (1,n:1,1) Quantification:

-Superproperty of: E83 Type Creation.
-P135 created type (was created by): E55 Type created by it.

-This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object Scope note:

-It represents the act of conceiving the intellectual content of the E28 Conceptual Object.
+Domain: E65 Creation Range: E28 Conceptual Object Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Superproperty of E E83 Type Creation.
+P135 created type (was created by): E55 Type Quantification: one to many, necessary, dependent (1,n:1,1) Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object created by it.
+F 1 It represents the act of conceiving the intellectual content of the E28 Conceptual Object.
 It does not represent the act of creating the first physical carrier of the E28 Conceptual Object.
 As an example, this is the composition of a poem, not its commitment to paper.

-the composition of "The Four Friends" by A. A. Milne (E65) has created "The Four Friends" by A. A. Milne (E28)
+Examples: • the composition of "The Four Friends" by A. A. Milne (E65) has created "The Four the composition of "The Four Friends" by A. A. Milne (E65) has created "The Four Friends" by A. A. Milne (E28)